 - Location: 39 Fishermans Wharf, Monterey, CA 93940

-About halfway down the pier, you will find the Old Fishermans Grotto on the left-hand side.
+About halfway down the pier, you will find the Old Fishermans Grotto on the left hand side.
 I recommend checking in here first before exploring the rest of the pier as there may be a wait, especially if you want to sit near a window.

-We waited for a window seat as we were there on a weekday for lunch and it wasn’t too busy.
+We waited for a window seat as we were there on a weekday for lunch, and it wasn’t too busy.
 It was fun to sit and look out over the waves crashing and even the seals in the distance.

 The menu is pretty extensive here, but there are a few standouts, mainly their unique take on clam chowder.
-Anything with fish should be good though since it is always fresh.
+Anything with fish should be good though, since it is always fresh.

-After ordering, a round of bread was served which was nice to have while waiting for the meal.
-Here is what we got:
+After ordering, a round of bread was served, which was nice to have while waiting for the meal.
+Here is what we got.

 Clambake chowder bread bowl – Decadent goodness, this dish is a fancy take on the traditional clam chowder bread bowl.
-Served with crab meat and shrimp on top then a slice of parmesan cheese, then the whole thing is baked in the oven.
+Served with crab meat and shrimp on top with a slice of parmesan cheese, then the whole thing is baked in the oven.
 The clam chowder here is already fantastic, and this just takes it to the next level.
 The inside of the bread that they cut out is then grilled and turned into garlic bread that you can dip into the chowder.
-It’s crazy rich, but it’s fantastic and the cheese melts apart each time you pull the spoon out.
+It’s crazy rich, but it’s fantastic, and the cheese melts apart each time you pull the spoon out.